hyperledger-archives/grid-rfcs/0000-catalog.md

             data_type=PropertyDefinition.DataType.STRING,
             string_value="30 days from sale"
         ),
+        # ...
+Additional Product Properties
     ])
 ```

+A catalog product, from a data model perspective, is a grid product.
+With the
+differentiators being:
+- It contains the additional fields defined by the catalog_product schema
+- It's stored in the catalog_product state location within the merkle tree

 ## Transaction Payload and Execution

-The following payloads contain an action enum and the associated action
+The following payload contains an action enum and the associated action
-payload.
-This allows for the action payload to be dispatched to the appropriate logic.
+payload.This allows for the action payload to be dispatched to the appropriate
-Only the defined actions (enum) are available, and only one Action should be
+logic.
+Only the defined actions (enum) are available, and only one Action
-performed in a payload.
+should be performed in a payload.

 ### CatalogPayload Transaction